 The first time I made beef stew is when I first married 17 years ago.
-Oh man what a disaster, that recipe turned out runny and had no flavor.
-The recipe I tried was from a famous slow cooker cookbook and the end result was more of watery soup than stew.
+Oh man, what a disaster; that recipe turned out runny and had no flavor.
+The recipe I tried was from a famous slow cooker cookbook, and the end result was more watery soup than a stew.

 How to make the best Slow Cooker Beef Stew:

 This recipe is easy and still made from scratch.
 Be sure to dice your vegetables before starting on the sauce for a smooth experience.